pierrebiver/pony-challenge/README.md

 > Created by [create-poi-app](https://poi.js.org).

+## How to start the project
-You can play on the online version [here]() or run the following script locally
+ Run the following script locally
 ```
 npm install --ignore-scripts
 npm run dev